Bevingta/fMRI-to-images/README.md

   Notebook and I tried to upload the data on DropBox in order to provide the other group members with further solutions to obtain the data;
 - I gradually solved the problems arising from following the instructions provided by the authors of "Brain-diffuser".
 First, the large amount of data made running the "Brain-diffuser" code unfeasible, as it was creating arrays that were too big to be stored in the RAM.
 This was solved by downsampling the data about images, keeping all the images but fewer pixels.
   Then, in order to extract the features in the way suggested by the authors and upload the corresponding files in the shared Google Drive, I found it was necessary to install pytorch with CUDA support.
+Subsequently, I found a solution to the errors arising while training the regression model.
+I needed to reduce the number of features in order for the code to run, and I tried to achieve a trade off between a logic choice of features and efficiency, as it can be seen from the block of code described in the eighth step above.
+I obtained the reconstructed images.
 - I wrote the "Description", "References" and "Instructions" sections of the ReadMe;

 **Drew**